pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.markdown

 There are two pieces to this puzzle, convention (the maths part (_theory_)) and storage/access (the computer science part (_practice_)).
 They are both intertwined but it's possible to deal with them individually.
 Let's start with convention.

-> If you're already comfortable with the convention part then feel free to skip it and go straght to [storage](#storageaccess).
+> If you're already comfortable with the convention part then feel free to skip it and go straight to [storage](#storageaccess).

 ### Convention